-Nik Peachey has as his focus innovation and creativity.
-I suggest you have a laptop next to you while you read the chapter, as Nik gives us a large number of links to interesting examples of tools you can use in classroom activities.
-The chapter takes us through innovation and creativity, explaining how they are linked and how they matter in the modern workplace.
+Nik Peachey has as his focus creativity and innovation.
+I suggest you have a laptop next to you while you read this chapter, as Nik gives us a large number of links to interesting examples of tools you can use in classroom activities.
+The chapter takes us through creativity and innovation, explaining how they are linked and how they matter in the modern workplace.
 Nik then goes on to look at how technology can be used to help develop these areas.
-This is a highly practical chapter, and the best way to understand how these various tools work is to click on the links and give them a try in class.
+This is a highly practical chapter, and the best way to understand how these various tools work is to click on the links and give them a try.
 To help with this, there are clear procedures for the activities in the chapter, which you can easily build into your lesson plans.